 3. Of the three early childhood programs for which data was available, Early Head Start has the highest enrollment rate of children experiencing homelessness (4.2%), compared to child care (2.2%) and Parents as Teachers Home Visiting (1%).

-4. Across PCI states, there is significant variation in the enrollment rates of infants and toddlers experiencing homelessness.
+4. Across the twenty states, there is significant variation in the enrollment rates of infants and toddlers experiencing homelessness.
 The next phase of our work will be to identify the policies and practices that have led to higher rates of enrollment in some states, in order to replicate them nationally.